Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Introduction

-Although vote trading is a commonly used practice, its normative properties are not well understood.
-In a recent survey, \cite{casella2021does} noticed that, ``Given the prominence of vote trading in all groups' decision-making, it is very surprising how little we know and understand about it."
-On the one hand, vote trading enables voters to adjust the intensity of their preferences, an action which is not possible with a binary vote.
-Early literature (\cite{buchanan1962calculus} and \cite{coleman1966possibility}) highlighted that this feature should, in principle, have a positive impact on the efficiency of the vote outcome.
-On the other hand, when a coalition of voters trade votes, externalities are induced on non-trading voters (\cite{downs1957economic}) which can harm efficiency by creating a conflict between private and collective interests.

-In this paper, we evaluate one form of ``vote trading", where prior to casting their votes, voters make decentralized promises contingent on the voting outcome.
-We examine a model in which a committee makes a vote-based collective decision, e.g., majority vote, on whether to enact a reform or retain the status quo.
-Committee members disagree on which alternative they prefer because they have heterogeneous intensities of preferences.
-We assume that the reform is socially optimal in that the sum of preference intensities for the reform relative to the status quo is positive.
-Before voting, however, members can freely make credible and enforceable promises contingent on the committee's decision.
-The promises are unconstrained and involve coalitions of any size ranging from a pair, to the entire committee.
-The promises alter the incentives to vote, but voters retain control of their voting rights and sincerely cast their votes to maximize self-interest.
+In this paper, we evaluate one form of vote trading, where prior to casting their votes, the members of a committee make coordinated transfer promises contingent on the vote outcome.
+The committee, whether it is a legislative body or the shareholder base of a corporation, decides whether to enact a reform or reject it and retain the status quo.
+In our analysis, the committee decision is based on a quota rule, such as simple majority, supermajority, or unanimity.
+Committee members are fully informed about all relevant information, yet they disagree on their preferred alternatives because they derive different utilities from the passage of the reform.
+We assume that the reform is socially optimal in that the sum of utilities for the reform net of that for the status quo is positive.
+Before voting, however, members can freely make credible and enforceable transfer promises contingent on the committee's decision.
+The promises are unconstrained and involve coordination within coalitions of any size, ranging from pairs to the entire committee.
+The promises alter the incentives to vote, but voters retain control of their voting rights and cast their votes to maximize self-interest.